Stable Outside, Fragile Inside?

 '… one will find insights in this work, especially with respect to better understanding how to analyze Central Asian politics.
 Most edited volumes on the region are either comparative in nature, with an emphasis on domestic politics alone, or tomes that dwell on the “great game” framework of geopolitics.
 Kavalski suggests that one can do better than that.
 The Central Asian case studies enhance our understanding of different theories, approaches, and methodologies.
 To this end, the authors do provide a full bibliography and challenge these respective theories, especially on economic development (Martin C. Spechler and Dina R. Spechler), clan politics (David Gullette), and democratization (Paul Kubicek)… a positive addition to a growing list of studies that place Central Asia among the case studies in international relations and political science theories.'

-Dr Emilian Kavalski's profile page on the University of Western Sydney website.
+Emilian Kavalski's profile page and on Academia

 Extracts from this title are available to view: